 Any technical questions regarding the use of the online application form can be sent to email@example.com.

-Transportation and housing will be the responsibility of students accepted into the program.
+However, please remember transportation and housing will be the responsibility of students accepted into the program.

 All training workshops, networking receptions and the completion celebration will be held at Moxie: 384 Northyards Blvd.
 NW, Suite 300, Atlanta, Georgia 30313.